-A rising star in picture books, Machida Naoko is acclaimed for illustrations of bold composition and loving detail that evoke worlds of singular depth.
+A rising star in picture books, Machida Naoko is acclaimed for illustrations of bold composition and loving detail that evoke singular worlds.
 Her many popular works include the ghost story Iru no inai no (Is It There?; Iwasaki Shoten, 2012), with text by Kyogoku Natsuhiko.

 Cats at Every Turn covers Machida’s works from the earliest to most recent, including book illustrations and covers, original artwork, and a brand-new eight-page picture story created especially for this volume.